 Apart from verbal communication, you also need to be proficient in written communication.
 Today, technology has made it possible to communicate with other people through a variety of means and the ability to express yourself clearly in writing, becomes more important than ever.
 Whether this includes writing a report, an email or communicating with others through a messaging app, learning how to write so that other people can understand what you are saying is necessary for workplace success.

 Basic numeracy skills are essential to any job and aren’t only for scientists.
 While you may not work as a cashier or become an accountant per se, the ability to multiple and divide accurately, calculate percentages, use statistics, and interpret graphs is desirable to employers.
-What’s rather disappointing for the UK though is that almost half of the working-age population of England has numeracy skills equivalent to those of an 11-year-old.

 People skills are often referred to as ‘social’ or ‘interpersonal’ skills because they describe interaction with other people.